rdzhulai/deep-lung-sliding-detection/README.md

 ## Model Architecture

 Our proposed architecture combines optical flow analysis with CNNs to capture the temporal dynamics of lung motion and extract meaningful features for classification.
-We experimented with several model variations, including 3D convolutional models and recurrent models【6:0†source】【6:3†source】.
+We experimented with several model variations, including 3D convolutional models and recurrent models.

 ## Dataset